Ryan-T-Case/project-1/README.md

 ## Authors

-The Psychic Game was developed by Ryan Case, Melissa Dericott, Alex Silvester, and Jenny Liang in 2018
+Food·ie was developed by Ryan Case, Melissa Dericott, Alex Silvester, and Jenny Liang in 2018

 You may contact Ryan via email at (Ryan_Case@outlook.com) with any questions.